s31w4n/password-generator/README.md

 #### Password Generator

-User can choose whether the password contains lowercase, uppercase, a number, or a symbol. implemented with:
+User can choose whether the password contains lowercase, uppercase, numbers, or symbols. implemented with:

 - HTML
 - CSS